swat-ds/reactor-rooom/_projects/chernobyl-kaleidoscope.md

 poisoned fruit
 of knowledge?
 Vienna is closer than the Carpathians.
-Тhe trouble with the sour cherry blooms
+Тhe trouble blooms with the sour cherry blooms
 A new view opens.

 Why